yochem/yochem.github.io/content/now.md

 I've just completed my Master's in Artificial Intelligence!
 Finally I can call myself an alumnus of Utrecht University and University of Amsterdam.
-Right now, I'm taking some time of and starting to look for a job near Amsterdam.
+Right now, I'm taking some time off and starting to look for a job near Amsterdam.

 ## What is this?